-In the 19th century the wonderful world of fine earthenware from Creil and Montereau, Choisy-le-Roi and Vieillard in Bordeaux embellished and enchanted our universe with these birds with extravagant plumage thanks to the Natural History of the Birds of Buffon (1707-1788).
+Tin boxes and tin plates "Birds" Collection, inspired by the 19th century's wonderful world of fine earthenware from Creil and Montereau, Choisy-le-Roi and Vieillard in Bordeaux embellishing and enchanting our universe with these birds with extravagant plumage thanks to the Natural History of the Birds by Buffon (1707-1788).

-These original plates are from the very best French manufactories in XIXth century such as Creil & Montereau, Choisy-le-Roi or Vieillard in Bordeaux.
+These original boxes and tin plates decorated with fishes and sea world are inspired of the very best French manufactories in XIXth century such as Creil & Montereau, Choisy-le-Roi or Vieillard in Bordeaux.

 NEW COLLECTION The collection "Le Monde Renversé" (The Reverse World) is inspired by Grandville's illustrations from the book "La Vie privée et publique des animaux".
 This caricatural collection also reminds humanized animals of Jean de La Fontaine or later Beatrix Potter's characters.
 The original plates were produced by Jules Vieillard in Bordeaux.

 This collection was created according to the original plates that were awarded a gold medal at the 1867 World's Fair (Exposition Universelle) held in Paris.